Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Source: Partially modified from "Survey Report on Researcher Exchange - Status of International Research Exchange in FY2021 (March 2023)" *11, Institute for Future Engineering

-5. current status of research funding in academia 6. current status of research funding in academia in Japan
+Current status of research funding in academia 6.

 As for the current status of "money" in Japanese academia, we proceeded to investigate research funding.
 First, Figure12*12 shows the trends of university sector R&D expenditures (nominal amount in terms of purchasing power parity of the Organization for Economic Cooperation and Development (OECD)) in major countries.
 The results confirm that the U.S. is the world's number one country by a wide margin in terms of both value and growth.
 China (data missing since 2019) was assumed to be in second place and Germany in third.
 Japan was estimated to occupy fourth place, along with the United Kingdom (data missing for 2021).